rehierl/node-tree-outliner/1-basics/1-5-0-graphs.md

 * two vertices are connected, if a path exists that leads from one vertex to the other
-* strongly connected vs. weakly connected
+* strongly connected vs. weakly connected - based upon directed/undirected edges
 * connected <=> not disconnected

 strong vs. weak